Intel MCS-51: Memory architecture

 The MCS-51 has four distinct types of memory: internal RAM, special function registers, program memory, and external data memory.
-To access these efficiently, some compilers utilize as many as 7 types of memory definitions: Internal RAM, single-bit access to internal RAM, special function registers, single-bit access to selected (divisible by 8) special function registers, program RAM, external ram accessed using a register indirect access, using one of the standard 8-bit registers, and register indirect external RAM access utilizing the 16-bit indirect access register.
+To access these efficiently, some compilers utilize as many as 7 types of memory definitions: internal RAM, single-bit access to internal RAM, special function registers, single-bit access to selected (divisible by 8) special function registers, program RAM, external RAM accessed using a register indirect access, using one of the standard 8-bit registers, and register indirect external RAM access utilizing the 16-bit indirect access register.

-The 8051's instruction set is designed as a Harvard architecture with segregated memory (data and instructions); it can only execute code fetched from program memory, and has no instructions to write to program memory.
-However, the bus leaving the IC has a single address and data path, and strongly resembles a Von Neumann architecture bus.
+The 8051's instruction set is designed as a Harvard architecture with segregated memory (data and instructions); it can only execute code fetched from program memory and has no instructions to write to program memory.
+However, the bus leaving the IC has a single address and data path, and strongly resembles a von Neumann architecture bus.

-Most 8051 systems respect the instruction set, and require customized features to download new executable programs, e.g. in flash memory.
+Most 8051 systems respect the instruction set and require customized features to download new executable programs, e.g. in flash memory.

 Internal RAM

 Internal RAM (IRAM) has an 8-bit address space, using addresses 0 through 0xFF.
 IRAM from 0x00 to 0x7F contains 128 directly addressable 1-byte registers, which can be accessed using an 8-bit absolute address that is part of the instruction.
-Alternatively, IRAM can be accessed indirectly: the address is loaded into R0 or R1, and the memory is accessed using the @R0 or @R1 syntax, or as stack memory through the stack pointer SP, with the PUSH and POP operations; and *CALL and RET operations.
+Alternatively, IRAM can be accessed indirectly: the address is loaded into R0 or R1, and the memory is accessed using the @R0 or @R1 syntax, or as stack memory through the stack pointer SP, with the PUSH/POP and *CALL/RET operations.

 The original 8051 has only 128 bytes of IRAM.
 The 8052 added IRAM from 0x80 to 0xFF, which can only be accessed indirectly (e.g. for use as stack space).
 Most 8051 clones also have a full 256 bytes of IRAM.

-Direct accesses to the IRAM addresses 80-FF are, instead, mapped onto the special function registers (SFR), where the accumulators A, B, carry bit C, and other special registers for control, status, etc., are located.
+Direct accesses to the IRAM addresses 0x80–0xFF are, instead, mapped onto the special function registers (SFR), where the accumulators A, B, carry bit C, and other special registers for control, status, etc., are located.

 Special function registers

 Special function registers (SFR) are located in the same address space as IRAM, at addresses 0x80 to 0xFF, and are accessed directly using the same instructions as for the lower half of IRAM.
-They cannot be accessed indirectly via @R0 or @R1 or by the stack pointer SP; indirect access to those addresses will access the second half of IRAM, instead.
+They cannot be accessed indirectly via @R0 or @R1 or by the stack pointer SP; indirect access to those addresses will access the second half of IRAM instead.